-As at September 30, 2015, accounts payable and accrued liabilities included \$141,796 owing to Mr. Smith.
+As at December 31, 2015, accounts payable and accrued liabilities included \$222,770 (or US\$160,961) owing to Mr. Smith.

-As noted above under "Financing," the Company entered into a loan agreement and non-revolving credit facility with Mr. Smith.
+As noted above under "Financing," the Company entered into a loan agreement and non-revolving credit facility with Mr. Smith (in respect of the Smith Loan).
 These arrangements provided the Company with short-term funding to allow work related to the Feasibility Study and PEA2 to continue while longer-term funding arrangements were negotiated.
-Loan advances to date have totaled \$2.7 million (US\$2.0 million).
+Loan advances to date have totaled \$2.9 million (US\$2.1 million).
+Of this amount, \$1.5 million (or US\$1.1 million) was repaid by the Company on January 13, 2016.